doughsay/room.js/doc/PROGRAMMING.md

 - otherwise, the matched object.

 The determiner is one of 'all' (for the whole collection), 'any' (for any indefinite random item in a collection), undefined (for definiteness), or a string containing an ordinal index (i.e. rank in a collection).
-Internally used by the abovementioned look-up methods.

 ##### findVerb( Object, Object, WorldObject ) ⇒ String|undefined
 Given a command and a set of matched objects, returns an applicable verb property name (or undefined, if none matches).
-Internally used by matchVerb(), which applies it to the object first, then to its location, and finally the command direct and indirect objects.
+Internally used by matchVerb(), which applies it to the object first, then to its location, and finally to the command direct and indirect objects.